ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/server-wide/toggle-databases-state.dotnet.markdown

 | __disable__       | bool     | `true` - request to disable the database(s)<br>`false`- request to enable the database(s) |

 {CODE syntax_2@ClientApi\Operations\Server\ToggleDatabasesState.cs /}

 {PANEL/}

+{PANEL: Disable a Database Manually}

+A database can be **manually disabled** by keeping a `disable.marker` file in its file-system path.
+{CODE:csharp disable-database-via-file-system@ClientApi\Operations\Server\ToggleDatabasesState.cs /}

+Accessing the database will be prevented until `disable.marker` is removed and the database is reloaded, with the following exception:
+`Unable to open database: '{store.Database}', it has been manually disabled via the file: '{disableMarkerPath}'.
+To re-enable, remove the disable.marker and reload the database.`

+{PANEL/}